Tong History, Family Crest & Coats of Arms

 Early History of the Tong family

-Another 272 words (19 lines of text) covering the years 1400, 1600, 1621 and 1680 are included under the topic Early Tong History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tong research.
+Another 156 words (11 lines of text) covering the years 1400, 1600, 1621, 1680, 1662, 1727 and 1662 are included under the topic Early Tong History in all our PDF Extended History products and printed products wherever possible.

 Tong Spelling Variations